 Seasoned homeschoolers will tell you they are still tweaking routines to get everything just right, but it helps to know ahead of time that interruptions are inevitable.
 Prepare your kids for it, too.
 One of your children might thrive on variety and the unexpected, but others will feel flustered.
 One of your roles will be to demonstrate flexibility in a dynamic, constantly changing environment.

 Are you ready?
-One of the best things about home school is that you are learning together: not just about how to do it, or about the three Rs, but about life.
-Your enthusiasm will be contagious, so learn to laugh, forgive, and persevere under any circumstance, and your children will follow.
+One of the best things about home school is that you are learning together: not just about how to do it or the three Rs, but about life.
+Your enthusiasm will be contagious, so remember to laugh, forgive, and persevere under any circumstance, and your children will follow.